sicxu/Deep3DFaceRecon_pytorch/README.md

 | \*.png | A combination of cropped input image, reconstructed image, and visualization of projected landmarks.
 |:----|:-----------|
 | \*.obj | Reconstructed 3d face mesh with predicted color (texture+illumination) in the world coordinate space.
 Best viewed in Meshlab. |
 | \*.mat | Predicted 257-dimensional coefficients and 68 projected 2d facial landmarks.
-Best viewd in Matlab.
+Best viewed in Matlab.

 ## Training a model from scratch
 ### Prepare prerequisite models